JosephLeger/Workflow_RNA-seq/README.md

 4. **Alignment Quality Check :** In order to analyze the proportion of correctly aligned reads, **MultiQC** can be directly used to pool the quality control of the BAM files resulting from the alignment.

 ### Post-Processing Data Analysis
 Following data analyzes are performed locally using R or Python.
-A complete script for basic DESeq2 analysis is provided in R script folder.
+A complete script for basic DESeq2 analysis while performing STAR Raw Counts Workflow is provided in R script folder.

 # Initialization and recommendations